(Disclosure: Some of the links below may be affiliate links)

 I think it is quite poor practice to make the reader rely on an external calculator to make the same things as the book.
 We are not even talking about complicated formulas.
 All these formulas are relatively simple and should be present in the book.

 Finally, I think the author should insist more on the dangers of stock picking.
 Most of the chapters are about investing in single stocks.
 The author covers some of the advantages of mutual funds and ETFs.
 But I should say he should have put more emphasis on the risks of stock picking.

 Overall, One Hour Investor is a good book.
 It will not make you a genius at investing.
 But it will teach you most of the basics you need to know if you want to start investing in the stock market.

-If you do not have much time to go through a very large book, you may want to read this book.
+If you do not have much time to go through a very large book, you may want to read One Hour Investor.
 You should be able to read this book in about an hour.
 And it contains most of the information you will need to get started.

 But there are some things in One Hour Investor about which I do not agree.
 The investing strategies proposed in the book seem a bit random and too conservative for most people.
-And they are lacking real examples.
+And they lack real examples.

-Moreover, the retirement chapter is really lacking some substance as are some of the other discussions.
+Moreover, the retirement chapter is lacking some substance, as are some of the other discussions.
 I feel like some things should have been removed while others were discussed more if the author wanted to keep the book short.